Tinkerforge/doc/source/Software/IPConnection_Java.rst

    The listener receives four parameters:

-   * *uid* - str: The UID of the device.
+   * *uid*: The UID of the device.
-   * *name* - str: The name of the device (includes "Brick" or "Bricklet" and a version number).
+   * *name*: The name of the device (includes "Brick" or "Bricklet" and a version number).
-   * *stackID* - int: The Stack ID of the device (you can find out the position in a stack with this).
+   * *stackID*: The Stack ID of the device (you can find out the position in a stack with this).
-   * *isNew* - bool: True if the device is added, false if it is removed.
+   * *isNew*: True if the device is added, false if it is removed.

    There are three different possibilities for the listener to be called.
-   Firstly, the listener is called with all currently available devices in the IP Connection (with *isMew* true).
+   Firstly, the listener is called with all currently available devices in the IP Connection (with *isNew* true).
 Secondly, the listener is called if a new Brick is plugged in via USB (with *isNew* true) and lastely it is called if a brick is unplugged (with *isNew* false).